 A truly unique film: A black and white animated autobiographical feature, and among the few comic book adaptations to actually be helmed by the comics' own creator (Satrapi).
 Adapting and condensing her four books of growing up in Iran during the '70s and '80s (with a few troubled teenage years in Vienna), Satrapi, with codirector Parronaud, lifts her stark, simple… read more!

-While walking away from the well-done The Pianist, I wondered aloud to my friend, "We've now been so saturated with Holocaust dramas, can anybody - even someone of Roman Polanski's caliber - really add any new angle, any fresh insight, as to what happened, or how it affected people?"
+While walking away from the well-done The Pianist, I wondered aloud to a friend, "We've now been so saturated with Holocaust dramas, can anybody – even someone of Roman Polanski's caliber – really add any new angle, any fresh insight, as to what happened, or how it affected people?"
 The answer, of course, was "No." At least not unless you… read more!

 The Piano Teacher is a gut-wrenching character study of its titular heroine (Isabelle Huppert, superb as usual), a sexually repressed woman who treats her piano students with the utmost contempt, has a hostile, unresolved relationship with her live-in mother (Annie Girardot), and, most notably, has a fondness for some seriously sketchy masochism.
 If you think that sounds like fun, try… read more!

 This inscrutable, overtly dreamlike fable is only the second live action feature from celebrated UK-based stop-motion animators (and identical twins) Stephen and Timothy Quay in ten years; their first, Institute Benjamenta, was poorly received by many critics, some of whom called it "legendarily boring".
-Personally, I loved Institute Benjamenta, so I was quite excited to see The Piano Tuner of… read more!
+Personally I loved Institute Benjamenta, so I was quite excited to see The Piano Tuner of… read more!

 Fast-paced Gallic suspenser about a nurse's assistant (Gilles Lellouche) whose pregnant wife has been kidnapped and who has been ordered to release a wounded criminal from his hospital if he ever wants to see her alive again.
 The thrills that ensue are non-stop, with plenty of dark little twists and turns and just the right amount of emotional manipulation.
 Point… read more!